This topic describes how to use the data transmission service to migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 logs/msg/

-directory.If the source and destination databases use different character sets, a field length extension policy will be provided during schema migration.
+directory.If the source and target databases use different character sets, a field length extension policy will be provided during schema migration.
 For example, the field length is extended by 1.5 times, and the length unit is changed from BYTE to CHAR.

 This ensures that data encoded by using different character sets in the source database can be migrated to the destination database.
 However, after cutover, data may fail to be written back to the source database during reverse incremental migration because of an extra long data length.